singhay/singhay.github.io/_posts/2022-08-18-data-shift.md

 Much earlier than NLP and stable.
 Has overlap with corruptions handling or increasing robustness of the models.
 It also shares work with research in algorithmic scene change detection.
 The primary contributors to *data shift* in real-world applications can be anywhere from camera noise, dynamic adjustments of the camera parameters (e.g. auto-exposure, auto-gain) to global (e.g. a cloud passing by the sun, light switches) and local (e.g. shadows cast by moving objects, light spots) scene illumination changes.

-Similar to how perplexity of an inference set was compared to baseline perplexity on test set in NLP, over on the CV side instead of perplexity, reconstruction loss is used [2].
+Similar to how perplexity of an inference set was compared to baseline perplexity on test set in NLP, over on the CV side instead of perplexity, reconstruction loss is used.

 ![https://www.dominodatalab.com/hs-fs/hubfs/Imported_Blog_Media/Image-Drift-Detection-Figure-1-2-1.png?width=1463&height=282&name=Image-Drift-Detection-Figure-1-2-1.png](https://www.dominodatalab.com/hs-fs/hubfs/Imported_Blog_Media/Image-Drift-Detection-Figure-1-2-1.png?width=1463&height=282&name=Image-Drift-Detection-Figure-1-2-1.png)